Skip to product information

 Whisk the dry ingredients and the rose petals together in a bowl.
 In a separate bowl mix the wet ingredients together, then slowly add the liquid to the dry ingredients, whisking as you go.
 If the mixture holds its shape when squeezed together it is ready, otherwise if not, use a spray bottle of water to spray once or twice to moisten the mixture.
 Don't spray too much or it will fizz.
 Press the mixture into molds and leave to dry overnight.
 View more of our bath bomb recipes on our blog.

-• Storage: Keep well sealed and store away from children, animals, moisture, sunlight, and heat.
+• Keep well sealed and store away from children, animals, moisture, sunlight, and heat.

-• If pregnant or breastfeeding: Please consult with your medical caregiver before use.
+• If pregnant or breastfeeding, consult a healthcare professional before use.

 View full details